COPD Action Plan & Management Tools

 Learn and track your daily COPD symptoms, sleep patterns, and how you feel when you are having good days or bad days.
 Then you will be able to tell when you may be experiencing signs of a COPD flare up.

-A management plan also helps you track how you are doing, any concerns you may have and any changes in your health that are important to discuss with your doctor.
+Get Started: Choose a management plan that works best for you to track how you are doing, any concerns you may have and any changes in your health that are important to talk to your doctor about.

 What is in a COPD Action Plan?